“The only thing better than the questions, in this delightful and informative book, is the answers.” – Neil Gaiman

 “This book is heaven on a stick” – Sophie Dahl

-A collection of 366 curious questions asked by children from around the world, based on the award-winning podcast by original QI Elf, Molly Oldfield.
+A wonderful new paperback edition of 366 curious questions asked by children from around the world, based on the award-winning podcast by original QI Elf, Molly Oldfield.

 How much bamboo can a giant panda eat?

 What we would do if we didn’t have a prime minister?